DigiBP/25DIGIBP1/README.md

 ![Supplementary form submission](25DIGIBP1/Readme - Appendix/DataFlow_supplementarySubmission.png)

-The reply and the original query are appended—timestamped—to the process variable `feedbackText`.
+The query and the reply are appended - timestamped - to the process variable `feedbackText`.
 Control returns to the **Classify Feedback** user task; the sub-flow may loop until all clarifications are complete.
-The final classification clears `needsClarification`, allowing the main flow to continue.
+The final classification is submitted when  `needsClarification` is cleared, allowing the main flow to continue to define the appropriate scenario for the feedback.

 ### Scenario selection
-A **Business Rule Task** evaluates the classified variables and outputs one of four predefined handling scenarios (see *FeedbackScenarios.md*).
+A **Business Rule Task** evaluates the classified variables and outputs one of four predefined handling scenarios (**see *FeedbackScenarios.md***).
 An exclusive gateway routes accordingly:

 *Scenario 1 and 4 – Non-critical items*
-Status is set to **`under_review`**; the submitter receives an acknowledgement e-mail (gratitude in Scenario 4, processing notice in Scenario 1).
+Status is set to **`review-board`**; the submitter receives an acknowledgement e-mail (gratitude in Scenario 4, processing notice in Scenario 1).
 The item is placed on the agenda of the bi-weekly **Feedback Review Board**.

 ![Scenario 1 & 4 path](25DIGIBP1/Readme - Appendix/Dataflow_scenario1Scenario4.png)

 *Scenario 2 – Department measure required*
-A **Department Measure Documentation** JotForm is pre-populated with `feedbackText` and contact data.
-An e-mail with the form link is sent to each department selected earlier.
+A **Department Measure Documentation** JotForm is pre-populated with `feedbackText` and the submitters contact data (provided with the initial submission form).
+An e-mail with the form link is sent to the department selected earlier.
 If no response is received within **3 days**, Camunda sends cyclic reminders (3-day interval) until submission arrives.
+If the department does not respond, feedback review board will get aware of the case.

 ![Scenario 2 & 3 path](25DIGIBP1/Readme - Appendix/Dataflow_scenario2Scenario3.png)
 ![Receive department measure](25DIGIBP1/Readme - Appendix/DataFlow_ReceiveDepartmentMeasureForm.png)